Strozzapreti; the priest stranglers!

 Despite the fact that it is now possible to find commercially produced strozzapreti, there is no doubt that it is still very often homemade.
 Like most pasta, this is made with durum wheat flour, water and a pinch of salt.
 In Emilia-Romagna they don’t usually use egg to make it but in other regions they may include a little egg in the dough mix.

 The dough is kneaded, left to rest covered for 30 minutes or so, rolled out to about 1.5mm thickness and then cut into strips of 1.25cm in width.
-These strips are then either rolled between the palms or around a stick to get the right shape and then separated into pieces of approx. 5-6cms in length.
+These strips are then either rolled between the palms or around a stick to get the right shape and then separated into pieces of approx. 5-6cms in length or sometimes longer.
 Homemade strozzapreti are rarely uniform in size and shape, but that adds to their appeal.
 Watch this video from Pasta Grannies to see how it’s done!

 In Emilia-Romagna strozzapreti are normally served with a mixed minced meat or sausage ragu but they can also be combined with vegetarian sauces such as a traditional tomato sauce or with seafood, especially in coastal areas.
 A popular seafood recipe is with mantis shrimp or with swordfish.
 In Marche, you can find them eaten with a pancetta based sauce A maybe less traditional but still delicious idea is serving them with pesto.
 Since strozzapreti are quite similar to Ligurian trofie, they combine well with most types of pesto too.
 In addition there is even a sweet recipe for cinnamon flavoured strozzapreti, which I am dying to try!